grafnu/daq-1/docs/validator.md

 ### PubSub Stream Validation

 Validating a live PubSub stream requires more setup, but ultimately most closely reflects what an actual system would be doing during operation.
-The (DAQ PubSub Documentation)[pubsub.md] details how to set this up.
+The [DAQ PubSub Documentation](pubsub.md) details how to set this up.
 It uses the same underlying schema files as the techniques above, but routes it though a live stream in the cloud.